NAVCP members shape initiatives under each of the three primary focus areas:

 State

 NAVCP also keeps tabs on the pulse of legislative and regulatory activities in all 50 states plus the District of Columbia.
-Working closely with our members, NAVCP annually identifies the issues that limit access to vision care, drive up costs and add unnecessary complexity to the marketplace – network adequacy, any willing provider statutes, directory requirements, to name just a few.
-Then we target key states for focused advocacy – states nearing introduction of legislation both favorable or unfavorable to industry business practice.
+Working closely with our members, NAVCP annually identifies the issues that limit consumer and employer access to affordable, quality vision care and add unnecessary administrative burden.

 We work to make our members’ collective voice heard through strategic initiatives that engage association-retained counsel, state association partners, and industry allies, by delivering testimony, and conducting grassroots advocacy.
-We also work to make the industry’s voice louder and more compelling through active participation in national and state-level, policy-oriented organizations, such as the National Council of Insurance Legislators, the National Association of Insurance commissioners, Women in Government and others.
+We also work to make the industry’s voice louder and more compelling through active participation in national and state-level, policy-oriented organizations.

-As the unified voice for the managed vision care industry NAVCP provides a forum for cooperative industry collaboration on initiatives that work to preserve and strengthen consumer access to affordable vision insurance and benefits.
+As a voice for the managed vision care industry NAVCP provides a forum for cooperative industry initiatives that work to educate, preserve and strengthen consumer access to affordable, quality vision care.
 Member collaboration plays out through annual events, committees, councils and workgroups.

-NAVCP's Provider Council program is expanding dialogue and understanding by better involving eye care professionals from a variety of practice settings.
+NAVCP's Provider Council program expands educational dialogue and understanding by better involving eye care professionals from a variety of practice settings.
 Regular in-person and online interactions throughout the year are offering valuable insights to MVC plans and providers alike.
-The association is now exploring the viability of a similar initiative with vision industry retail organizations.